 Our approach to DDA is based on a thorough understanding of the nature of disability, both physical and mental, and the difficulties that disabled people confront whilst using buildings.

 Compliance with the Approved Document; Part M of Building Regulations does not equate to compliance with The Equality Act 2010 and associated ACOPs.
 The Act is concerned with equality and inclusivity within an organisation, not just physical alterations to buildings.

 The Act requires the service provider to make reasonable steps to overcome physical features, which make it impossible or unreasonably difficult for disabled people to use a service by reasonable alternative methods.
 The Disability Rights Commission has published a Code of Practice for Guidance in defining what reasonable steps means.
 Without intending to be exhaustive, the following are some of the factors, which may be taken into account when considering what is reasonable:

-• Whether taking any particular steps would be effective in overcoming the difficulty that disabled people face in accessing the services in question;
+• Whether taking any particular steps would be effective in overcoming the difficulty that disabled people face in accessing services

-Our surveyors have extensive experiance acting for clients under the Party Wall Etc. Act 1996.
+Our surveyors have extensive experience acting for clients under the Party Wall Etc. Act 1996.

 The Act is the legal procedure for resolving disputes between adjoining building owners, where one of the parties intend to carry out building works affecting a party wall or the construction of a new party wall.
 This can also occur when an excavation could undermine a neighbouring building.

 Our Party Wall Surveyors regularly attend the The Pyramus and Thisbe Club, a non-profit making society that provides training in relation to the act based on current case law.
 We offer a free 20 minute phone consultation through the RICS to help members of the public understand if their circumstances fall under the remit of the legislation.